stuartofmt/DuetMonitor/system-unit-file.md

 # systemctl unit file example

-This document briefly describes setting up a unit file so that DuetMonitor will begin running after bootup.
+This document briefly describes setting up a unit file so that DuetMonitor will begin running after boot.
 It is accurate for Debian Buster but there may be differences for other distributions - so this document is only guidance.

 Download the example file<br>